nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User wants to mark/unmark a few videos under the same module lecture as watched/unwatched.
-2. User specifies the module code, lecture name and multiple video names to mark/unmark as watched/unwatched.
+1. User specifies the module code, lecture name and multiple video names to mark/unmark as watched/unwatched
-3. Le Tracker marks/unmarks the videos as watched/unwatched.
+2. Le Tracker marks/unmarks the videos as watched/unwatched

-  Use case ends
+  Use case ends.

 **Extensions**

-- 2a.
+- 1a.
 Invalid module code that does not follow module code format is supplied.

-  - 2a1.
+  - 1a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2b.
+- 1b.
 Invalid lecture name that does not follow lecture name format is supplied.

-  - 2b1.
+  - 1b1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2c.
+- 1c.
 At least one of video names supplied does not follow video name format.

-  - 2c1.
+  - 1c1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2d.
-The video names contain duplicates.
+- 1d.
+The video names supplied contain duplicates.

-  - 2d1.
+  - 1d1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2e.
-Module of module code that is supposed to contain the lecture of lecture name does not exist.
+- 1e.
+Module of module code does not exist in Le Tracker.

-  - 2e1.
+  - 1e1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2f.
-Lecture of lecture name that is supposed to contain the videos of the multiple video name does not exist in module of module code.
+- 1f.
+Lecture of lecture name does not exist in module of module code.

-  - 2f1.
+  - 1f1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

-- 2g.
+- 1g.
 At least one of the videos of video names do not exist in lecture of lecture name in module of module code.

-  - 2g1.
+  - 1g1.
 Le Tracker shows an error message.

+    Use case ends.

-- 3a.
+- 2a.
 At least one of the videos to mark is already marked as watched.

-  - 3a1.
+  - 2a1.
 Le Tracker shows an error message.

-    Use case resumes at step 1.
+    Use case ends.

 #### Tag a module